 The risk of this ophthalmic pathology begins at the age of 35 and progresses over time, following the increase in the size of the lens.
 Moreover, it should be noted that this risk refers to a family character, so it is necessarily recommended for the whole family to consult an ophthalmologist to assess the potential risk.

-For subjects who are going to perform iridectomy surgery in Istanbul Turkey, they need to first perform the following tests a few days before the surgery :
+For subjects undergoing iridectomy surgery in Istanbul, Turkey, the following tests must be performed a few days before surgery:

-Routine tests: blood tests, urine tests, an electrocardiogram (ECG) to measure electrical activity and heart function.
+- Routine tests: Blood tests, urine tests, and an electrocardiogram (ECG) to measure electrical activity and heart function.

-● Specific tests: this is a detailed examination of the eye that is articulated through two important tests concerning tonometry (to evaluate the eye pressure in the eyeball.),and a gonioscopy (an examination used to explore the angle of drainage of the eye to specify the type of glaucoma found).
+- Specific tests: This is a detailed examination of the eye that is articulated through two important tests concerning tonometry (to evaluate the eye pressure in the eyeball.),and a gonioscopy (an examination used to explore the drainage angle of the eye to specify the type of glaucoma found).

-You'll be able to return home the same day.
-In addition, it is recommended to wear a patch on the eye for a few days and avoid intense activities for three weeks.
+You can expect to go home the same day.
+It is recommended that you wear an eye patch for a few days and avoid strenuous activities for three weeks.